ascend4/ascend4/DER.md

 - `FREE der(x)`
 - `der(x) := ...`

-now act on a real runtime object at method time, rather than being recorded as pending operations for later application during `system_build`.
+now act on a real runtime object at method time.
+The older pending-operation mechanism has been removed.

 This is materially better aligned with ASCEND METHOD semantics.